Python-Test-Engineer/PyTest-Cookbook/docs/toolbox/docker_flask_pdb.md

 # Multiple container testing

-This is inspired by the excellent courst 'Python in Container'.
+This is inspired by the excellent courst 'Python in Containers' on Udemy.

 We build a flask image and this is used as one layer for another image for testing.